Image Tools

 Why use Image to Base64?

-• Generates a complete data URI with the correct MIME type prefix for direct embedding.
+• Outputs a complete data URI with the correct MIME prefix, ready to paste with no edits.

 Common use cases